Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

             raise ValueError("Invalid user role")
 ```
 #### c) Observer -
-The Observer pattern is a behavioral design pattern where an object, called the subject, maintains a list of dependents, called observers, and notifies them of any state changes, usually by calling one of their methods.
+The Observer pattern is a **behavioral design pattern** where an object, called the subject, **maintains a list of dependents**, called observers, and **notifies them of any state changes**, usually by calling one of their methods.
 In my code, it is implemented through the abstract class Observer, observers EventNotification and EventDeletionNotification classes which are the concerte classes that implement the update method.
 THis is connected to the consultation_hour class where these observers are added and notified.
 > in my program, this pattern is only used to present notifications on the webpage.
 However, They can also be used to deploy google calender invitations or push notifications without changing the main framework, thus presenting the power of this pattern.

 ```